jorgebucaran/awsm.fish/README.md

 # awsm.fish [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> [Fish](https://fishshell.com/) is a smart & user-friendly command line shell for Linux, macOS, and the rest of the family.
-Unlike other shells, which disable certain features by default to save system resources, Fish enables all features by default—finally, a command line shell for the 90s!
+> Fish is the sassy & user-friendly command line shell you never knew you needed for Linux, macOS, and the whole gang.
+Out with the old-fashioned shells that skimp on features for the sake of every last byte of RAM—finally, a command line shell for the 90s!

-A curation of plugins, prompts, and other treasures for the [friendly interactive shell](https://fishshell.com).
-This page is not an official Fish project.
-We do not to advertise for profit.
-Want to have your project featured here?
-[Send us a pull request](https://github.com/jorgebucaran/awesome-fish/fork).
+Welcome to the ultimate treasure trove of handpicked plugins, prompts, and other [Fish](https://fishshell.com/) goodies.
+You see, this isn't just any collection—we curate only the best of the best Fish projects for your friendly interactive shell.
+Heads up, this page isn't an official Fish project.
+Got a top-notch project you want featured here?
+[Send us a pull request](https://github.com/jorgebucaran/awesome-fish/fork), join the crew!

 ## Official Resources